fengyuanchen/postcss-header/README.md

 - Default: `''`
 - Alias: banner

-The string which will be put at the beginning of the css file.
+The string will be put at the beginning of the CSS file.

 ## Versioning